grandeurdev/arduino-sdk/README.md

 }
 ```

 You can find the API Key on the [settings page][Grandeur Settings] of your project's dashboard.
-For the Access Token, you need to pair your device with a user account in your project first.
-A device can only connect to Grandeur if it's paired with a user.
-And only the paired user can access the device's data through its web app.
+You get the **Access Token** when you register the device on Grandeur.
+But a device can only connect to Grandeur if it's paired with a user.
+And only the paired user has access to the device's data.
 For convenient testing, we have made device pairing function available on the [devices page][Grandeur Devices] too.
 You can find your device's ID and pair your device with a user account.
 If your project has no registered user yet, you can add one easily from the [accounts page][Grandeur Accounts].

 ### Handle the device's WiFi